antoniobarreiroimmune/Final_Project_Server/README.md

 ## Description

-This is a full-stack application that allows users to find and review restaurants.
-Users can create an account, log in, and add restaurants to their favorites.
-They can also add, edit, and delete restaurants.
+This is a full_stack application that manages the needs of forensic medicine workers in the administrative legal field of their processes.
+Workers can log in, create procedures, update them, and pass them to another department for management

 ## Installation